 Furthermore, AODA initiated providing bus transportation back from athletic events to students who wanted to take advantage of safe transport home.
-AODA also increased security in the Johnson & London dormitory based on need by limiting the times and persons who may be allowed into the building during certain hours.
-New locks were added to the female floors so students entering the floor would have to have a key.
-This has helped at night with drunk male students making their way to female floors.
+AODA and student life is looking into increasing presence and desk staff within each dormitory to help deter bringing in contraband from outside.
+New locks were added to dorm floors across campus to have the ability to close off floors to students entering the floor would have to have a key to access.
+This was brought up as an extra security measure each hall coordinator could utilized when needed.